 Table 1 reports demographic characteristics of participants for the total sample and for the FCU and business-as-usual control condition.
 Figure 1 displays allocation to condition.
-All primary caregivers from five schools were recruited at kindergarten entry.
-The average age of participating children was 5.45 (SD = 0.50).
+The average age of participating children was 5.45~(SD=0.50).
 Primary caregivers reported that 59% of children were White.
 High school was reported to be the highest level of education by 25% of primary caregivers; about 13% reported having completed less than a high school degree and 24% reported having completed some college education.
 Primary caregivers reported that 60% of children had attended preschool.

-Children's kindergarten teachers completed pretest assessments and first grade teachers completed posttest assessments.
-Kindergarten teachers (N = 16) primarily reported they were White (69%), female (100%), and completed a Master's degree (87%).
-First grade teachers (N = 21) also reported they were primarily White (95%), female (95%), and completed a Master's degree (86%).
-Kindergarten teachers and first grade teachers had an average of 10 (SD = 6.60) and 11 (SD = 7.90) years of teaching experience, respectively.
+Children's kindergarten teachers completed pretest assessments, first-grade teachers completed first-grade assessments, and second-grade teachers completed secondgrade assessments.
+Kindergarten teachers (N = 16) primarily reported they were White (69%), female (100%), and completed a master's degree (87%).
+First-grade teachers (N = 21) also reported they were primarily White (95%), female (95%), and completed a master's degree (86%).
+Secondgrade teachers (N = 24) were similarly primarily White (79%), female (88%), and completed a master's degree (75%).
+Kindergarten teachers, first-grade teachers, and second-grade teachers had an average of 10.00 (SD = 6.57), 11.14 (SD = 7.86), and 11.54 (SD = 9.34) years of teaching experience, respectively.
 Children attended one of five schools in an urban city and surrounding suburban areas in the Pacific Northwest region of the United States.
 Four of the five schools were Title I schools.
 Across the five schools, average student enrollment was 442 (SD = 98.94).
 Approximately 65% of students across the five schools were eligible for a free or reduced-price lunch.